publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXX/m__us_usc_t42_s300bb–5.md

  __Construction of 2002 Amendment__

     Nothing in amendment by [Pub.
 L. 107–210][/us/pl/107/210], other than provisions relating to COBRA continuation coverage and reporting requirements, to be construed as creating new mandate on any party regarding health insurance coverage, see [section 203(f) of Pub.
-L. 107–210][/us/pl/107/210/s203/f], set out as a note under [section 2918 of Title 29][/us/usc/t29/s2918], Labor.
+L. 107–210][/us/pl/107/210/s203/f], set out as a Construction note under [section 35 of Title 26][/us/usc/t26/s35], Internal Revenue Code.

  __Plan Amendments Not Required Until January 1, 1989__